Sphereon-Opensource/SSI-SDK/README.md

 # SSI SDK

 This is an SSI SDK based on the great work done by [Veramo](https://veramo.io).
-The SDK is a monorepository with multiple packages (see lerna below).
+The SDK is a mono-repository with multiple packages (see lerna below).
 It contains plugins that extend the Veramo framework:

 - DIDs and Key management: